exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ##### Active

 The active strategies change constantly depending on your milestones and there is no definitive active strategy like most other actives that we know of currently due to the complexity of the theory.
-For example, exact ratios of when to buy variables are very difficult to find and the only known buying straegy is between c1 and c2.
+For example, exact ratios of when to buy variables are very difficult to find and the only known buying strategy is between c1 and c2.
 However, generally you can follow this order of buying s>n=q2>c2>=c1>q1>r1 but the longer your publish goes, the weaker q2 gets overall and will eventually become less valuable than c2.
 There are also edge cases where q1 is mod%10=0 and may be stronger than c1, which may be mid mod%100 cycle.
 The variable relationships are as follows:

 ###### C1 and C2 Buying